icelimetea/speedtest-fetcher/README.md

 $ ./fetch_servers --plan plan.json --output servers_extra.json    # Fetch servers using a plan
 ```

-Query planner is written in C++ and depends on CGAL and simdjson.
+Query planner is written in C++ and depends on:
+* abseil
+* CGAL
+* simdjson

 It can be build using CMake:

 ```sh
 $ git clone 'https://github.com/icelimetea/speedtest-fetcher.git'